lightning/bolts/02-peer-protocol.md

 because there are also occasions where a node can simply forget the channel altogether.

-There is similarly no acknowledgment for `closing_signed`, or `shutdown`, so they are also retransmitted on reconnection.
+`closing_signed` can only be sent after `shutdown`, so only one needs to be retransmitted on reconnection.

 The handling of updates is similarly atomic: if the commit is not acknowledged (or wasn't sent) the updates are re-sent.
 However, we